강의

 Learning Materials

-• I will provide it as PPT materials.
+• I'll provide it as a PPT file.

 Prerequisites and Important Notes